mortezakowkabi/jcb-persian-documentation/019-Adding-Site-Views-to-a-Component.md

    `/components/com_yourcomponent/views/viewname/view.html.php`
 4. Check that metadata is loaded and assigned properly.

-If the data isn’t present, Joomla won’t display metadata even if the switch is enabled.
+If the data isn't present, Joomla won't display metadata even if the switch is enabled.

 > 💡 **Tip:** Always verify that the model returns metadata for your Site View items.